Income tax declaration in France

 4.1 Members of the personnel of Swiss nationality resident in France

-Swiss members of the personnel who are resident of France must complete the income tax declaration (cf. above information).
+Swiss members of the personnel who are resident in France must complete the income tax declaration (see above information).

-Those retaining a financial link with Switzerland (for example, if they own property in a canton) must also complete and return the Swiss income tax declaration form as described in the Income tax declaration in Switzerland procedure.
+Those retaining a financial link with Switzerland (e.g if they own property in a canton) must also complete and return the Swiss income tax declaration form as described in the Income tax declaration in Switzerland procedure.

 4.2 US citizens and Green-Card holders